Michael Palin: Travel

-Palin's first travel documentary was episode 4 of the 1980 BBC Television series Great Railway Journeys of the World, entitled "Confessions of a Trainspotter".
-Throughout the hour-long show, Palin humorously reminisces about his childhood hobby of train spotting while he travels throughout the UK by train from London to the Kyle of Lochalsh, via Manchester, York, Newcastle upon Tyne, Edinburgh and Inverness.
+Palin's first travel documentary was episode 4 of the 1980 BBC Television series Great Railway Journeys of the World, titled "Confessions of a Trainspotter".
+Throughout the hour-long show, Palin humorously reminisces about his childhood hobby of train spotting while he travels throughout the UK by train from London to Kyle of Lochalsh, via Manchester, York, Newcastle upon Tyne, Edinburgh and Inverness.
 He rides vintage railway lines and trains including the Flying Scotsman.
-At the Kyle of Lochalsh, Palin bought the station's long metal platform sign and is seen lugging it back to London with him.
+At Kyle of Lochalsh, Palin bought the station's long metal platform sign and is seen lugging it back to London with him.

-In 1994, Palin travelled through Ireland for the same series, entitled "Derry to Kerry".
+In 1994, Palin travelled through Ireland for another episode of the same series, titled "Derry to Kerry".
 In a quest for family roots, he attempted to trace his great-grandmother – Brita Gallagher – who had set sail from Ireland 150 years earlier during the Great Famine (1845–1849), bound for a new life in Burlington, New Jersey.
-The series is a trip along the Palin family line.

 Between 1989 and 2012, Palin appeared as a presenter in a series of travel programmes made for the BBC.
 It was after the veteran TV globetrotter Alan Whicker and journalist Miles Kington turned down presenting the first of these, Around the World in 80 Days with Michael Palin, that gave Palin the opportunity to present his first and subsequent travel shows.
 In 2018, he was hired by ITN Productions to present travel documentaries commissioned by Channel 5, with journeys to North Korea and Iraq completed by 2022.